Skip to main content

 GO BOONIE STOMPING

 Locals call it “boonie stomping,” you may know it as hiking.
 One thing’s for sure: there’s plenty to explore on Guam.
 From hidden waterfalls to swim holes to arid hills and thick jungles, Guam’s boonie stomps range from easy to difficult, but they’re never boring.
-Guam Boonie Stompers lead hikes on Saturday mornings for just $2.
-Check our Events page for upcoming stomps.
+Guam Boonie Stompers lead hikes on Saturday mornings.
+Check our Events page for upcoming events and here for more hiking resources.

 CLIMB THE TALLEST MOUNTAIN ON EARTH